Niacinamide for Body Skin: Everything You Need to Know

 3. Reduces Redness and Calms Irritation

-For anyone dealing with body acne, keratosis pilaris, eczema-prone skin, or general redness and blotchiness, niacinamide's anti-inflammatory properties offer significant relief.
-It reduces the inflammatory signals in the skin that cause redness, sensitivity, and reactive skin.
+For anyone dealing with body acne, keratosis pilaris, eczema-prone skin, or general redness, niacinamide's anti-inflammatory properties offer real relief.
+It reduces the inflammatory signals in the skin that cause redness, sensitivity, and reactive skin — which is why it pairs so well with glycolic acid scrubs.

 4. Regulates Oil Production